The Good, Bad and Ugly

 In 1990, when General Pinochet ended his rule, the country's treasury had been greatly depleted.

 He passed on to glory at the age of 91 on the 10 December, 2006, with charges of corruption trailing his death.

 Courage, Self Confidence and Decisiveness

-Courage : Courage is the state of mind of an individual, in times of danger and difficulities, with firmness and stability as guides.
+Courage : Courage is the state of mind of an individual, in times of danger and difficulties, with firmness and stability as guides.

 It also involves the display of visible caution against avoidable risks.

-The individual's action revolves on strength of character, adequate to surmount the effects of fear, which is relegated to the background.
+The individual's action revolves on the strength of the character, sufficient to surmount the effects of fear, which is relegated to the background.

-Self-Confidence : Self-Confidence is the belief in one's abilities to accomplish tasks.
-An individual relys solely on his or her strength to successfully complete an activity without recourse to external influences.
+Self-Confidence : Self-Confidence is the belief in one's ability to accomplish tasks.
+An individual relies solely on his or her strength to successfully complete an activity without recourse to external influences.

-Decisiveness : Decisiveness involoves the ability to take decisions promptly and permanently, without resort to procastination or contemplation.
+Decisiveness : Decisiveness involves the ability to take decisions promptly and permanently, without resort to procrastination or contemplation.

 An individual does not reverse his or her decisions once taken.